 Beefing up your application with relevant work experience is always a plus, but gaining that experience can be a challenge.
 Don’t stress, though, because there is a way to get hands-on practice while you complete your certification.

-CareerStep’s Hemodialysis Technician Training Program includes up to 100 hours of a clinical externship.
+CareerStep’s Hemodialysis Technician Training Program includes online courses to help you build the skills and knowledge needed for the job and an externship for hands-on experience.
 During your externship, you will work under the direction of doctors and certified hemodialysis techs to perfect your skills and hone your craft in a professional work environment.

 3. Prep for Interviews